sousarmb/docker-minikube/README.md

 (... don't worry, it's easy and harmless to [switch Hyper-V on or off](https://www.youtube.com/watch?v=XJTeQdJUMDM), just takes a reboot)

-Run `docker run -it -p 80:80 -v /host_drive_letter/directory/where/code/is:/guest_container_directory/from/where/code/will/serve rmbsousa/stuff:php56`
+Run `docker run -it -p 80:80 -v /host_drive_letter/directory/where/code/is:/guest_container_directory/from/where/code/will/serve rmbsousa/4bop:php56`
 to pull the image locally and start a container based on it.

-After this you will be at the container prompt where you can do what it takes to configure the website.
-Check __config-webportal.sh__ to see how to.
+After this you will be at the container prompt.

 Run `docker inspect container_id` to see container ip address and change your Windows hosts file accordingly.